 Apron belly is a common problem, especially for new mothers.
 While many are looking for solutions, most women don’t realize their issue has a name.
-A pannus stomach, also famous as an apron belly or mother’s apron, is overhanging fat under your tummy (abdominal muscles).
+A pannus stomach, also famous as an apron belly or mother’s apron, is fat deposits or overhanging fat under your tummy (abdominal muscles).

 While it may look like a regular fat accumulation, it can be a source of major secondary physiological and psychological problems.
 These include risk of diabetes type 2, heart disease, lack of self-confidence, low self-esteem, and resultant depression.
 However, understanding what your problem is called and its causes can help you deal with it and eventually overcome it.